lophre/ScheduledBlocks/README.md

 # LOPHRE fork of ScheduledBlocks

+## WARNING

+There is currently a bug with this code and will not always produce the correct schedule.
+Please don't use until further notice.

+## Overview

 This is simplified version of [Snake Pool's ScheduledBlock](https://github.com/asnakep/ScheduledBlocks).
 This version is only providing slot schedule for the current epoch.

 I changed a bit the script to feed it's parameters by using environment variables (useful for containerized environments), you will have to configure those to get going: